Application Procedures – LAI Doctoral Programs

 - A copy of your passport biographical page.

-- Financial documentation totaling $31,150; international graduate applicants must document their ability to pay for all costs incurred while studying in the U.S. All financial forms and supporting documentation must be originals with original signatures, and must be dated within one year of the time the applicant intends to enroll at UB.
+- All financial forms and supporting documentation must be uploaded to your application with required signatures, and must be dated within one year of the time you intend to enroll at UB.
 No action will be taken on dossiers of applicants who indicate no financial support.
+International graduate applicants must document their ability to pay for all costs incurred while studying in the U.S. Please use the standard graduate financial form at this link: http://grad.buffalo.edu/apply/funding/cost/international.html

 Admission is competitive: academic record and written statements are basic components.